7 Super effective ways to break the habit of procrastination

 6. Use positive affirmations:

 The subconscious mind doesn’t understand the difference between truth and lies.
-So, if you keep repeating lies again and again, your subconscious will take it to be true.
+So, if you keep repeating lies, again and again, your subconscious will take it to be true.
 Repeat the affirmation “I get started and complete my work on time” several times a day.
 Better add one minute of visualization with it.
 See and feel yourself already having finished the task and have fun with the feeling.

 7.Celebrate the milestones achieved:

 Give yourself a treat every time you finish a task (or a subtask) - anything like a bar of chocolate or an outing or just 15 minutes of “me time” as a reward for completing the task.
-Need for appreciation and rewards are inherent to the human psyche.
+The need for appreciation and rewards are inherent to the human psyche.
 By treating yourself for the small success the adult in you is actually motivating the child in you to take action in the future too.
 This way, you can change your habit of postponing the actions to getting started.